-Before the fall of man, Adam, Eve & our Creator lived in communion, walking together in the midst of the garden.
+Before the fall of man, Adam, Eve & our heavenly Father lived in fellowship, walking together in the midst of the garden.
 How many times did He call out for them and they answered joyfully and eagerly like a child to his father before that fateful day where they hid?
-Hide from His presence and commune.
-How long were they together before they hid themselves from the community within the garden?
+Hiding from His presence.
+How long were they united before they hid themselves from the community within the garden?

 And so they were cast from the presence of God, forever needing a mediator between them.Many think of Adam and Eve as tending the garden, which they did.
 But was this the sole purpose of there existence?
 To tend the garden?
-Or did the Creator also enjoy, more than anything, living among his creation and having communion with them, us?
-Why did he call on them, and why was he disappointed to have them fall from his presence?
+Or did the Father also enjoy, more than anything, living among his creation and having a relationship with them?
+Why did he call on them, and why was he disappointed to have them hide from his presence?

-God has been in the process of restoring this relationship ever since.
-He established a covenant with Yisrael in which he promised to be their God, and that they would be his people.
+Our Father has been in the process of restoring this relationship ever since.
+He established a covenant with Israel in which he promised to be their God and that they would be his people, forever.
 At the mountain, he offered them his voice.
 He wanted desperately to talk with his children.
 This was the whole purpose in creating them.
-To enjoy fellowship with them.
+To enjoy a relationship with them.

-Where the only thing that matters in life is communion with Him.
+So, the only thing that matters in life is a relationship with Him.
 Kol l’Moshiach, all unto Messiah.

 I did not marry my wife so that she would serve me.
-I married her so that we could be together, enjoy each other’s company, and share our lives.
+I married her so that we could live life together, enjoying each other’s company.
 What I want most from my wife is not her service or her obedience but her love.
 Yeshua is the husband of us all, He is the bridegroom and we are the bride.
 He is not married to us solely so that we may serve Him, but to share His love.

 And this is eternal life, that they may know the only true God, and Yeshua the Messiah who you have sent.
-Eternal life is knowing the Creator.
-Knowing means to have an intimate relationship with.
-The gift of eternal life is to be in a relationship forever with our Creator.
+Eternal life is knowing the Father.
+Knowing means to have an intimate relationship with him.
+The gift of eternal life is to be in a relationship forever with our Father, forever.

-The Torah of the Kingdom is about how to be in relationship with Eloheinu, our God.
+The Torah of the Kingdom is about how to be in relationship with our Father.
 It was given through Yeshua the Messiah, God our savior, the Messiah from whom Torah poured fourth out of Tziyon, as his blood poured out as an offering for our sins.

 "When you awake in the morning, learn something to inspire you and mediate upon it, then plunge forward full of light with which to illuminate the darkness." -Rabbi Tzvi Freeman